-1. This Court, and the United States Courthouses in Pittsburgh, Johnstown, and Erie, will remain open for the conduct of official business, subject to the following provisions.

-2. Except as is otherwise provided below, civil and criminal case jury selections and civil and criminal case jury trials in the Western District of Pennsylvania scheduled to begin (or which are to be scheduled to begin) before May 3, 2021 are continued pending further Order of the Court.
+- 1. This Court, and the United States Courthouses in Pittsburgh, Johnstown, and Erie, have been open and will continue to remain open for the conduct of official business, subject to the following provisions. - 2.
+Except as is otherwise provided below, civil and criminal case jury selections and civil and criminal case jury trials in the Western District of Pennsylvania scheduled to begin (or which are to be scheduled to begin) before June 1, 2021 are continued pending further Order of the Court.
 The Court may issue further Orders concerning this or future general or specific continuances as may be deemed necessary and appropriate.
 All such continued jury selections and trials will be reset by further Order of the assigned judicial officer.
-Notwithstanding the above, the Court intends on an initial basis to conduct one or more civil jury trials in each Division of the Court (which involve smaller seated juries, substantially smaller jury venire panels, and nondetained participants) at one or more junctures occurring during the period of February through April 2021 in order to facilitate and assess the safe and effective implementation of operational protocols for jury trial operations.
-Such civil jury trials will be scheduled by the presiding judicial officer after consultation with counsel and the undersigned and are not anticipated to involve any detained participants.
-Subject to the then-applicable public health considerations and the advice of the relevant public health professionals, it is currently anticipated that by the end of February 2021, criminal jury trials to be later conducted at least initially on a "one trial at a time" basis in each of the Court's Divisions can be calendared with a degree of certainty to begin with jury selection on or after May 3, 2021.
+Notwithstanding the above, the Court authorizes on an initial basis the conduct of a limited number of jury trials in each Division of this Court during the period from the date of this Order through May 31, 2021 in order to facilitate and assess the safe and effective implementation of operational protocols for jury trial operations.
+Such limited initial jury trials may be scheduled by the presiding judicial officer after consultation with counsel and with the concurrence of the Judges of this Court designated by the undersigned to coordinate the scheduling of jury trials.
+Subject to the then-applicable public health considerations and the advice of the relevant public health professionals, it is anticipated that limited jury trials to be later conducted will be conducted at least initially on a "one trial at a time" basis in each of the Court's Divisions, and such may be calendared to begin with jury selection on or after June 1, 2021.
+Such limited jury trials occurring on or after June 1, 2021 and until further Order will be calendared by the presiding judicial officer in designated trial slots/windows after consultation with counsel and with the concurrence of the Judges of this Court designated by the undersigned to coordinate the scheduling of jury trials.
 In doing so, the Court may cause the designation of a primary and one or more "backup" jury selections/trials for any designated trial slot(s).
+Nothing in this Order obligates the Court or any judicial officer to schedule or conduct a jury trial or other proceeding in the first instance, or in any specific time frame.